 Religious paradigms are shifting rapidly these days and more so with every succeeding generation.

-2) The disintegration of the Patriarchy and the rise in religiously motivated hatred and violence – We are referring in particular to the vicious hatred, violence and un-Christlike values towards which religious extremism, in some who do identify as Christian, has been directed.
+2) The disintegration of traditional religious views and the apparent rise in religiously motivated hatred and violence – We are referring in particular to the vicious hatred, violence and un-Christlike values towards which religious extremism, in some who do identify as Christian, has been directed.
 This extremism is manifested in all religions and is often used and incited by the media in it’s various forms around the globe.
 Certainly not all Christians or Jews or Muslims (etc..) fall into this category, and many are searching for ways to salvage their traditional beliefs from extremists.
 At the same time, many are questioning traditional religious paradigms and are abandoning their family’s and society’s traditional religions amidst the current religious, economic and political chaos.
 There are Jews who are becoming New Age Hindus, Buddhists converting to Islam, Hindus becoming political Atheists, and Christians becoming Pagans (to list only a few configurations).
 There are tremendous shifts occurring now in human religious culture, identity and psychology.

 An innate desire for individual freedom is awakening from a few thousand years of patriarchal religious suppression, yet many are still feeling blocked and oppressed from achieving this freedom and fulfilling and realizing their true wills.
 Suppression by external factors and authorities beyond our control – whether from the obsolete traditional patriarchal religious paradigm or from suppressing our own desires because of accrued feelings of guilt or shame – inevitably leads to frustration and anger.
 We can see this anger and rage in radical and extreme outbursts of violent behavior – especially from those most poisoned by the old patriarchal Abrahamic religious paradigm (Judaism, Christianity, Islam).
 There are a lot of would-be Peter Cushing character types out there just itching to go a-witch hunting to purge the Earth of what they perceive as “Evil.”.